Skip to main content

 As their name suggest, Weaviate modules are options components to enhance Weaviate's functionality, such as to vectorize data or process results (e.g., question answering).
 The structure of the module name (x2vec) informs you of what the module does.
 E.g., text2vec generates text embeddings, img2vec image embeddings, etc.

-Retrievers & Vectorizers are mostly used to vectorize data, which goes both for vectorizing the data objects and the queries.
-For example, if you use the text2vec modules, the GraphQL filter nearText becomes available.
+Vectorizers and rerankers are used for vector search, which goes both for vectorizing the data objects and the queries.
+For example, if you enable an embedding model integration, semantic searches (nearText) become available.
 It will automatically vectorize your query and match it against the vectors stored in the index.

 You can set up the vectorization per class as follows: